EndPointCorp/end-point-blog/2012/06/29/respecting-api-call-limit-with-radian6.html.md

 end
 ```

-The code introduces a simple check before 'authenticate' and 'tweets_stats' methods.
+The code introduces a simple check before ‘authenticate’ and ‘tweets_stats’ methods.
 If call count exceeds the allowed limit the method is not executed and the method returns **false**.
 Otherwise, the counter increments after the successful method execution.
 We wrap the code in transaction because the actual count in the database may increase while we are making the API_LIMIT comparison.

 ### Making the limit-aware call